 Help them feel welcome

 If you’re starting from day one, try to make your neighbor feel welcome.
 Moving is stressful and tiring and a nice gesture from a new neighbor feels good.
-Give them a friendly “Welcome to the neighborhood” note, deliver homemade baked goods (homemade from the bakery works too) or just walk over and introduce yourself.
+Give them a friendly “Welcome to the neighborhood” note, deliver homemade baked goods (homemade from the grocery store bakery works too), or just walk over and introduce yourself.
 What I’m saying is find a way to say “Hi, we’re glad you’re here” and make an effort to get to know each other.